(A unit of measurement of an area of land)

 A "multi-unit development" means a building or buildings comprising of a number of units which -

 (a) as respects such units it is intended that amenities, facilities and services are to be shared, and

 (b) the development contains not less than 5 residential units

 This is the amount that one submits in terms of a price that one is prepared to pay for a property.
-If there are any conditions attaching to your offer, you should make them crystal clear to the estate agent acting for the vendor.
+If there are any conditions attaching to your offer, these should be made clear to the estate agent acting for the vendor.

-An OMC refers to an "owners' management company" means, a company established for the purposes of becoming the owner of the common areas of a multi-unit development and the management, maintenance and repair of such areas and which is a company registered under the Companies Acts.
+An OMC refers to an "owners' management company", a company established for the purposes of becoming the owner of the common areas of a multi-unit development and the management, maintenance and repair of such areas and which is a company registered under the Companies Acts.